Home

 When will I be discharged if I file for bankruptcy?

-The average time is 3 to 5 months after bankruptcy is filed.
+The average time for bankruptcy discharge is 3 to 5 months after it is filed.
 About 99% of all the bankrupts are discharged, having his or her debts erased (with some exceptions, see below).

 What type of debts can be eliminated with bankruptcy?